Below is a list of Frequently Asked Questions (FAQ’s) for MODHMS® and MODFLOW-SURFACT™.

-A: MODFLOW-SURFACT™ / MODHMS® do have dry cells, only those cells are not inactive.
-In dry cells, it writes the heads calculated for the dry cell, which will be equal to the water-table head with no recharge.
+A: MODFLOW-SURFACT™ / MODHMS® does have dry cells, only those cells are not inactive.
+In dry cells, it writes the heads calculated for the dry cell, which will be equal to the water table head with no recharge.
 With recharge, it will be slightly higher than that, to allow for the recharge to go down to the water table.
-So, in essence, it is a pseudo-head, but it may be used to see where the first water-table lies since it shouldn’t be much different unless confinement at the surface is large.
-For more information, please see the Frequently Asked Technical Questions document.
+So, in essence, it is a pseudo-head, but it may be used to see where the first water table lies since it should not be much different unless confinement at the surface is large.

 Q: Does MODFLOW-SURFACT™ interpret the head assigned with constant heads as being the pressure head boundary condition for a vapor flow simulation?
 If yes, then how does it treat river boundaries and general head boundaries?

 A: This is a very interesting point regarding river boundary conditions, etc. The heads for a vapor phase simulation are the equivalent freshwater heads for the air — be it on a boundary or internal to the system.
-For air phase simulations, therefore, the river package, etc., should not be used (or used with caution and full understanding if you want to conceptualize something that way).
-You can then think of such boundaries as applying a general head condition (head dependent flux condition, with limitations on inflow or outflow) which moves air into or out of the system under that prescribed “air-head”.
+For air phase simulations, therefore, the river package, etc., should not be used (or should be used with caution and full understanding if you want to conceptualize something that way).
+You can then think of such boundaries as applying a general head condition (head-dependent flux condition, with limitations on inflow or outflow) which moves air into or out of the system under that prescribed “air-head.”

 Q: There was a power outage while my simulation was running.
 How can I restart my simulation from where it stopped?